L-Carslake/Photoframe-web-control/README.md

 ### Flask server

-Flask is a micro-webframework for Python.
+Flask is a micro-web-framework for Python.
 This allows for easy creation of a web server, hosting a website and API.
 These are implemented as routes, which translate a web address to a python function.

 ##### Webpage

 A Page based on HTML5 Bootstrap.
-A HTTP GET request, returns the page with updated image.
+A HTTP GET request, returns the page with an updated image.
 A POST request with correct form data can either load next, previous or refresh the current image.

 ![Photoframe Web](/docs/Photoframe Web.gif)

 ##### REST API

-An API was implemeted to alllow contol from smart home software, [Home Assistant](https://www.home-assistant.io).
-The API, follows the [specification](https://volumio.github.io/docs/API/REST_API.html) created for the Volumio Hi-Fi system.
+An API was implemented to allow control from smart home software, [Home Assistant](https://www.home-assistant.io).
+The API follows the [specification](https://volumio.github.io/docs/API/REST_API.html) created for the Volumio Hi-Fi system.
 This was chosen as it was well documented and integrated into home-assistant as a media player.

 The API commands implemented and functioning are: __Next, Previous and GetState__.
 Other commands are added but have no functionality, apart from proving a HTTP 200 return code, to stop errors in Home Assistant.